Discover the Dargan Arch in the Blue Mountains

 To get there, turn into Sandham Road near the Bells Line of Road and Darling Causeway junction.
 Stay on that road for approximately 3 km until you see a clearing on your right, just after the curve in the road.

 That clearing is where you can park your car.
-Note that Sandham Road is mostly unsealed, but is in a good enough condition for 2WD vehicles.
+Note that Sandham Road is mostly unsealed, but it is in good enough condition for 2WD vehicles.

 The below map shows where the parking area (P) and the arch (X) are located.
 For the exact locations on Google Maps, click on the following links: